| главная о нас продукты скачать демо технологии ^

 most frequent correspondence is "one word -> one node", which makes the

 whole structure transparent.
-Consider the example of analysis:
+Consider the example of analysis: Input Text: I write with a pencilSyntax Structure: NP =>

 I; V -> write; PP -> with a pencil